aragon023/Database-Module-Final-Assesment/README.md

 Generate freelance inquiries, collaborations, speaking gigs, etc.

+II.
 Website Page Structure and Information:
-Website and project requirements:
+>>Website and project requirements:
 - General information and structure
 - Description of each page, sections and elements.
 - Final text per page
 - Responsive planning and analysis
 - Technology and Resources

-General information and structure:
+>>General information and structure:
 This project is built primarily with Python using the Flask framework to handle the backend logic, routing, and integration with the database.
 Python is used to manage both the server-side application and data handling, making the site dynamic and interactive.

+Framework:
-Framework: Flask project (app.py as the entry point, templates/ folder for Jinja2 HTML templates, and static/ for CSS/JS/images).
+Flask project (app.py as the entry point, templates/ folder for Jinja2 HTML templates, and static/ for CSS/JS/images).

 Flask powers the project’s backend.
 It is used to define routes (@app.route) that serve each page (e.g., Home, About, Projects, Articles, Tools, and Contact).
 Through Flask's templating system (Jinja2), Python dynamically renders HTML templates, allowing content such as articles and featured sections to be fetched from the database and displayed on the site.
 This ensures that updates or new content are automatically reflected on the website without modifying static HTML files.